Nintendo 64 accessories: Rumble Pak

+Powered by two AAA batteries, the Rumble Pak offers approximately 50–60 hours of continuous use before requiring replacement.
+However, its design prevents the simultaneous use of the Controller Pak, and the console did not support hot swapping of accessories in the controller expansion port.
+This posed a challenge for games that relied on external save storage.
+Some titles allowed saving to a Controller Pak in a second controller without a Rumble Pak, and Nintendo later offered developers the ability to include a special pause screen function that would allow for swapping of accessories.

+The Rumble Pak was well received and proved highly influential.
+Its success popularized force feedback technology, which has since become a standard feature in nearly every home console controller.

 Transfer Pak

 The Transfer Pak (NUS-019) plugs into the controller to transfer data between supported Nintendo 64 games and Game Boy or Game Boy Color games.
 It was released in Japan in August 1998, bundled with the game Pocket Monsters' Stadium, and in North America and Europe in February and April 2000 respectively, where it was similarly bundled with Pokémon Stadium.